sametcodes/hone-notion/README.md

 - There is no icon support on the current version, having an icon set and using them would help to improve UI
 - More element support such as image, links, and callouts would make the editor more useful
 - Navigating with arrow keys on the elements of modal would make easier to change the element type of the current input
+- Defining the styled components into seperated files, currently the all defined in one file
 - Rendering images, callout boxes, quotes, alerts as elements
 - Providing a way for developers to manipulate the default render functions of elements, such as image and links
 - Releasing the editor component as a package after removing the current dependencies on the page